-This page displays podcasts related to the topic of gender equity.
+This page displays podcasts & online lectures related to the topic of gender equity.

-The AMA Moving Medicine podcast from the American Medical Association (AMA), has many episodes devoted to topics related to women in medicine and the challenges they face, as well as gender equity in general.
-The podcast aims to help physicians "stay in the loop on innovations and emerging issues impacting physicians and public health today.
-On this series from the American Medical Association, you'll find interviews, educational presentations and in-depth discussions about relevant health care topics."
-View all AMA podcasts at ama-assn.org/podcasts
+The AMA Moving Medicine podcast from the American Medical Association (AMA), has many episodes devoted to women in medicine and the challenges they face, as well as gender equity in general.
+The podcast aims to help physicians stay in the loop on innovations and emerging issues impacting physicians and public health today.
+You can access all AMA podcasts at ama-assn.org/podcasts

-Hosts Dr Raj Gupta and Dr Eric Schwenk address hot topics in regional anesthesia and pain medicine, featuring guests from the ASRA community.
+Hosts Dr Raj Gupta and Dr Eric Schwenk address hot topics in regional anaesthesia and pain medicine, featuring guests from the ASRA community.

 Listen to this audio interview with Dr Esther Choo, which highlights steps medical institutions can take to support and empower women.